AndreiZn/Movie_script_analysis/README.md

 # Movie_script_analysis

-Analyse whether a movie script has words that you don't know yet.
+Analyse a movie script on whether it has words that you don't know yet.